rsdoiel/rsdoiel.github.io/blog/2020/04/19/Mostly-Oberon-Loops-and-Conditions.md

 By R. S. Doiel, 2020-04-19

 This is the four post in the [Mostly Oberon](../11/Mostly-Oberon.html) series.
-Mostly Oberon documents my exploration of the Oberon Language, Oberon System and the various rabbit wholes I inevitably fell into.
+Mostly Oberon documents my exploration of the Oberon Language, Oberon System and the various rabbit holes I will inevitably fall into.

 ## Data Flow